Aathil1681/online-book-store/README.md

 # 📚 Online Book Store (Full-Stack App)

 A modern, full-stack book-selling web app built with **Next.js**, **MongoDB**, and **Prisma**.
-It includes full user authentication, shopping cart functionality, and secure API routes.
+It includes full user authentication, and secure API routes.
 Designed to be clean, scalable, and ideal for real-world deployment.

 🔗 [GitHub Repository](https://github.com/Aathil1681/online-book-store)